Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Materials and Methods

 \subsection{Environment}

-We trained agents in simulation in a custom soccer environment and then transferred the policies to a corresponding real environment, as shown in \figureref{fig:sim-vs-real}.
-The simulation environment uses the MuJoCo physics engine \citep{Todorov_2012} and is based on DeepMind Control Suite \citep{tassa2020dm_control}.
+We trained the agent in simulation in a custom soccer environment and then transferred to a corresponding real environment as shown in \figureref{fig:sim-vs-real}.
+The simulation environment uses the MuJoCo physics engine \citep{Todorov_2012} and is based on the DeepMind Control Suite \citep{tassa2020dm_control}.
 The environment consists of a soccer pitch that is \SI{5}{\meter} long by \SI{4}{\meter} wide, and two goals that each have an opening width of \SI{0.8}{\meter}.
-In both the simulated and real environments, the pitch is bordered by ramps, which ensures that the ball stays in bounds.
+In both the simulated and real environments, the pitch is bordered by ramps, which ensures that the ball returns to the bounds of the pitch.
 The real pitch is covered with rubber floor tiles to reduce the risk of falls damaging the robots and to increase the ground friction.

-The aim in the 1v1 soccer task is to score a goal while preventing the opponent from scoring.
-In simulation, the agent is rewarded for scoring a goal when the center of the ball enters the goal.
-The episode terminates once a goal is scored or after 50 seconds.
-In simulation, we randomly reset the opponent's and the ball's location and orientation.

-The agent's action is 20-dimensional and corresponds to the joint position set points of the OP3; actions are clipped to a manually selected range as given in \aref{app:joint_limits}.
 The agent acts at \SI{40}{\hertz}.
-The agent's actions are passed through an exponential action filter to remove high frequency components: $\ut = 0.8 \utm + 0.2 \at$, where $\ut$ is the filtered control applied to the robot at time step $t$, and $\at$ is the action output by the policy.
+The action is 20-dimensional and corresponds to the joint position set points of the robot.
+The actions are clipped to a manually selected range (see \aref{app:environment_details}) and passed through an exponential action filter to remove high frequency components: $\ut = 0.8 \utm + 0.2 \at$, where $\ut$ is the filtered control applied to the robot at time step $t$, and $\at$ is the action output by the policy.
 The filtered actions are fed to PID controllers that then drive the joints (torques in simulation and voltages on the real robot) to attain the desired positions.